IPS vs OLED – Which Panel Type Should I Choose?

 IPS panels have a low native contrast ratio, so they need an expensive full-array local dimming (FALD) implementation to overcome that.

-A FALD system consists of numerous dimming zones (for instance, 1152) which dim parts of the screen where the image is supposed to be dark without greatly affecting parts that are supposed to remain bright, thus significantly increasing the contrast ratio.
+A FALD system consists of numerous dimming zones (for instance, 1152) that dim parts of the screen where the image is supposed to be dark without greatly affecting parts that are supposed to remain bright, thus significantly increasing the contrast ratio.

-However, even 1152 zones are not enough for some demanding scenes; if you have small bright objects on a dark background – for instance, stars in a night sky, the light from those objects will bleed into the surrounding dimmed zones, which creates blooming.
+However, even 1152 zones are not enough for some demanding scenes.
+If you have small bright objects on a dark background (for instance, stars in a night sky), the light from those objects will bleed into the surrounding dimmed zones, which creates blooming.

 1,000-nits is still enough to create punchy highlights under normal lighting conditions, but if you’re watching the screen in a particularly bright room, HDR content can appear underwhelming on OLED displays in comparison to mini LED LCDs.